kurekszymon/all-you-need-to-write-cypress/1-Introduction/README.md

 Play around with this test cases, see if you can click some more elements, like hamburger menu or different links.
 You can try using different assertions, different selectors for elements.

-The more you try on your own, the more you'll remember.
+The more you try on your own, the more you'll remember, and those 5 functions you'll be using the most in your test cases.

 Follow to [chapter 2](../2-Chapter)